 If your project requires a heavy duty waterproofing or you just want to be certain that your connections are 100% waterproof start by applying a few coats of liquid tape to the newly connected solder joint and let dry.
 Be sure to not over apply, leave room for the end cap installation.
 Liquid tape is available in a variety of colors at your local hardware store.

-After your liquid tape has dried you can now apply an end cap using an industrial strength adhesive.
-Since the coating is plastic based it is best to use an adhesive that strongly adheres to plastic, we use a glue called E600, it is thick enough to stay in place while drying and dries solid for structural support.
+After your liquid tape has dried you can now apply an end cap using an industrial strength silicone sealant.
+Since the coating is silicone based it is best to use an adhesive that strongly adheres to it, we use a glue called RTV 4500 FDA Grade High Strength Silicone Sealant, it is thick enough to stay in place while drying and dries solid for structural support.
 Let the glue set until firm before continuing to the next step.

 Once the glue on your end cap has set, the last step is to use an industrial strength 1/2" heat shrink combined with more industrial strength adhesive to create your final bond over the end cap.
 Use enough heat shrink to cover your end cap and at least a 1/2" of your lead wire.
 You can apply the adhesive directly to the strip light or inside the heat shrink.
 Once in place use a heat gun to shrink the heat shrink and wipe away any excess adhesive.